Online Text Analyzer Tool

 The text analyzer is designed for instant feedback.
 As you type or paste content into the editor, every metric updates automatically without requiring a button click or page reload.
 This real-time behavior makes it suitable for quick checks during writing sessions, content editing, translation reviews, and educational exercises.
 The tool processes all input entirely on your device, so your text never leaves your browser.

-1. Enter text: Input your text in the editor.
-This can be an essay, article, code snippet, blog post, study note, social media caption, email draft, or any other content that needs analysis.
+1. Enter text: Type or paste directly, or import a supported text file by dropping it onto the editor or using the file chooser.
+This can be an essay, article, code snippet, blog post, study note, social media caption, email draft, or other text content.

 2. View real-time results: As you type, the page automatically updates metrics such as character count, word count, sentence count, and writing quality indicators in the result panel.